awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-configure.md

 To perform the steps in this topic:
 + An IAM instance profile with permissions to participate in AWS CodeDeploy deployments must be attached to your instance\.

-  For information about how to attach an IAM instance profile when you create an Amazon EC2 instance, see [Create an Amazon EC2 Instance for AWS CodeDeploy \(AWS CLI or Amazon EC2 Console\)](instances-ec2-create.md) and [Create an Amazon EC2 Instance for AWS CodeDeploy \(AWS CloudFormation Template\)](instances-ec2-create-cloudformation-template.md)\.
+  For information, see [Create an Amazon EC2 Instance for AWS CodeDeploy \(AWS CLI or Amazon EC2 Console\)](instances-ec2-create.md) and [Create an Amazon EC2 Instance for AWS CodeDeploy \(AWS CloudFormation Template\)](instances-ec2-create-cloudformation-template.md) and [Attaching an IAM Role to an Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role)\.

-  For information about how to attach an IAM instance profile to an existing Amazon EC2 instance, see [Attaching an IAM Role to an Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role)\.
 + Your Amazon EC2 instance must be tagged\.
 + The AWS CodeDeploy agent must be installed and running on the Amazon EC2 instance\.

-  If the agent is not running, deployments will appear to be stalled in a pending state\.
+  If the agent is not running, deployments appear to be stalled in a pending state\.

 ## Step 1: Verify an IAM Instance Profile Is Attached to Your Amazon EC2 Instance<a name="instances-ec2-configure-1-verify-instance-profile-attached"></a>